 No one asked whether they could have a fun lesson.
 Why?
-Because they were having fun.
+Because they were utterly absorbed.

 After a couple of minutes of this I could, frankly, have followed up with pretty much anything but, not wanting to waste all this anticipation, we moved straight into discussing the language and structure of the scene using The Ultimate Teaching Technique and had one of those lessons where everyone feels disappointed by the bell.
 Well, I did anyway.
 And they were discussing Shakespeare’s language!
 Like it mattered!

 Building anticipation is, you’ll be pleased to hear, dead easy.
 It really doesn’t take much effort at all.
-While there are all sorts of techniques, Hywel, the master of accidental learning suggests:
+Here are, Hywel Roberts’, the master of accidental learning, Top 5 suggestions: